12.4. WAL Data Filtering and Buffering

 -- Pseudo-SQL: Identifying the tuple via the current key

-Instead, it executes direct tuple lookups—using index or sequential scans via functions such as RelationFindReplTupleByIndex—to identify and modify the target data.
+Instead, it performs direct tuple lookups—using index or sequential scans via functions such as RelationFindReplTupleByIndex—to identify and modify the target data.

-When the Replica Identity is set to FULL, the oldtuple stores the entire tuple as it existed before the update, and the newtuple stores the entire updated tuple.
+When the Replica Identity is FULL, the oldtuple stores the entire tuple as it existed before the update, and the newtuple stores the entire updated tuple.
+See Figure 12.21.

 Figure 12.21.
 Payload structure for UPDATE operations under REPLICA IDENTITY FULL.